danielrd6/ifscube/docs/oned_fit.rst

 Parameters
 ----------

-The valid parameters are for each feature are: wavelength, sigma, flux, k\_group and continuum\_windows.
-Wavelength, sigma and flux are mandatory for every spectral feature, and are pretty much self explanatory.
-Note that here **sigma is given in units of wavelength**.
+The valid parameters are for each feature are: rest_wavelength, velocity sigma, amplitude, k_group and continuum_windows.
+With the exception of **rest_wavelength**, **k_group** and **continuum_windows**, all the values for each parameter are in fact initial guesses for the fitter, unless they are explicitly defined as fixed values.
+We will now discuss each these in more detail:

+* rest_wavelength:
+    The wavelength of the spectral feature (or line) to be fit as it is observed in the rest frame.
+The accuracy of this parameter is very important, as all the velocity evaluations will be based on this value.
+    Units for these parameter are the same as the input spectrum.

+* velocity:
+    Centroid velocity of the spectral feature in units of km/s.
+Blue shifted lines have negative velocity, while red shifted ones have positive velocity.

+* sigma:
+    The second moment of the Gaussian or Gauss-Hermite polynomial, commonly known as the standard deviation.
+It should be given in units of km/s.

+* amplitude:
+    Amplitude of the Gaussian function or Gauss-Hermite polynomial in units of the input spectrum.

-The last two parameters are optional, and deserve some explanation.
+All the above parameters are mandatory for every spectral feature, The last two parameters that a spectral feature can take are optional, and deserve a somewhat more detailed explanation.

-The parameter **k\_group** stands for kinematic grouping, and it basically is an automated way to specify that the Doppler shift and sigma of all features sharing the same **k\_group** should be equal.
+The parameter **k_group** stands for kinematic grouping, and it basically is an automated way to specify that the Doppler shift and sigma of all features sharing the same **k_group** should be equal.
 To set it, one only needs to specify an arbitrary integer number as the value for a given feature, and repeat that same number for all other features sharing the same kinematics.

-Lastly, **continuum\_windows** specifies the windows for the pseudo continuum fitting used in the equivalent width evaluation, and are not used anywhere else.
+Lastly, **continuum_windows** specifies the windows for the pseudo continuum fitting used in the equivalent width evaluation, and are not used anywhere else.
 It should be given as four wavelength values separated by commas.